Maverick0351a/Oscillink/README.md

 	- Beta Access ($19/mo): https://buy.stripe.com/7sY9AUbcK1if2y6d2g2VG08

 - During early beta (no public domain yet):
-	- We’ll provision your API key manually after payment.
-Reply to your Stripe receipt email or email travisjohnson@oscillink.com with the receipt email you used, and we’ll send your key within 24 hours.
+	- Your API key is provisioned automatically via webhook.
+If you prefer the terminal experience, run `oscillink signup --wait` to get and store your key locally.

 Notes for operators:

 - Server must have `STRIPE_SECRET_KEY` set.
 Optional `OSCILLINK_STRIPE_PRICE_MAP` sets price→tier mapping.
 - See docs/STRIPE_INTEGRATION.md for full details.
-- No redirect flow yet: using Stripe’s hosted confirmation page.
-Keys are provisioned manually from Stripe Dashboard until a public domain is live.
+- Success page is optional: webhook + CLI provisioning work without a public domain.
+You can enable a success page later by setting the Checkout `success_url` to `<API_BASE>/billing/success?session_id={CHECKOUT_SESSION_ID}`.
 - To enforce the beta hard cap (25M units/month), configure the monthly cap for the `beta` tier in your runtime settings; exceeding the cap returns 429 with `X-Monthly-*` headers.

 Cloud Run + Firestore checklist (early beta):